shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

 6. Now, uncheck the box next to **Enable soft delete for blobs** and **Enable soft delete for containers** to disable the soft delete on blobs and container as the soft delete enabled storage account is **not supported** for enabling replication on Virtual Machines.
 Click on **Save**.

-   > (You will enable replication on Virtual Machines in Task4 of this Exercise)

    ![Screenshot of the Azure portal showing the create storage account blade.](Images/1.4.png)

 #### Task summary